Pixel-Nova-Apps/simmerpos.com/_pages/terms.md

 ## 14. Governing Law

-These Terms of Use are governed by the laws of the jurisdiction where Simmer is registered.
+These Terms of Service are governed by the laws of the jurisdiction where Simmer is registered.

 ## 15. Contact Information

-For questions about these Terms of Use, contact:
+For questions about these Terms of Service, contact:
 - Email: simmer@pixelnova.co.nz

 ## 16. Severability